syntax-ray/rock-paper-scissors/README.md

 # rock-paper-scissors

-This is an Odin Project foundations project that allows a user to play rock paper scissors vs the computer.
+This is an Odin Project foundations project that allows a user to play infinite amount of rock paper scissors games vs the computer.

-The game consists of 5 rounds of rock paper scissors after which the winner is declared.

 Link: https://syntax-ray.github.io/rock-paper-scissors/